 Eating out can be healthy when you take advantage of options like grilled meats, side salads, fruit cups, and milk.
 As often as possible, avoid the temptation to “drive-thru” and eat in the car.
 Instead, go inside the restaurant and enjoy eating with your family.
 Even on-the-go families need to stop briefly to stay connected.
 Make sure to arrange a few meals each week that can be eaten with everyone in the family together.

-Sharing good food and good conversation strengthens families in many ways.
-To learn more about the benefits of family meals visit Purdue’s Center for Families web site.
+Remember sharing good food and good conversation strengthens families in many ways.